 - If your avocado is firm, and not yet ripe, place it in a brown paper bag with a banana or an apple to speed up the ripening process.

-Is avocado salad healthy?
+Are avocado salad recipes healthy?

-Avocado salads are flavorful, rich and are a wonderful addition to a healthy diet!
+Salad with avocado is flavorful, rich and are a wonderful addition to a healthy diet!

 As well, this avocado salad also contains hydrating, low-calorie cucumbers.
 Cumbers contain various antioxidants, several important vitamins and minerals, and have numerous health benefits.

-How many calories in this salad?
+How many calories in this salad avocado cucumber?

 Until next week, friends, cheers – to a healthy summer salad you will actually love!

-More avocado recipes:
+More avocado recipes!

 The best Cucumber Avocado Salad recipe 👇